 If you have no access to the Services panel or you just prefer to do it the other way, you can disable the service via Registry Editor.
 Please keep in mind that registry editing may cause serious problem if it is done incorrectly.
 Backup your registry before modifying anything and do it at your own risk.

 Go to start menu or press Win+R key.
 Type regedit to open Registry Editor.
 Navigate to the following registry folder.
 If you see multiple clr_optimization folders, select the latest version number.

 On the right pane, double-click on the Start registry.
 In the value data field, enter 4 (to disable the service) then click OK.
 This value represents the startup type for the .NET Runtime Optimization Service.
 Enter 2 for Automatic, 3 for Manual and 4 for Disabled.

 Once done, close the Registry Editor and restart your computer.
-Verify if the .NET Runtime Optimization Service high CPU usage in Windows 10 problem is fixed.
+Verify if the .NET Runtime Optimization Service high CPU usage problem is fixed.